kutec/tssync/_drafts/2015-12-06-7-signs-you-should-invest-in-sass.md

 // etc</pre>
 You may have noticed <code>.scss</code> files with underscore ("_").
 These files will be merged in a one file and won't show up in output directory.
 Also, the order of the partials matters.
 Likewise, variables and functions files, that must be at the top because these files consist of definitions of re-usable code.
 <h2>Inheritance or @extend</h2>
 There is a concept in JavaScript, where we can extend the functionality of existing object.
-This is in object oriented programming approach know as Inheritance.
+This is in object-oriented programming approach know as Inheritance.
 The same thing we can do in Sass, using <code>@extend</code> feature.
 <pre>@extend .some-class<span class="token punctuation">;</span></pre>
 <blockquote>[Tweet "Extends do not allow customization, but they produce very efficient CSS"]